brunohdf97/BulkInsert-And-BulkUpdate-MySql-EF6-/README.md

+#BulkInsert-And-BulkUpdate-MySql-EF6 (.NET 4.5+, it doesnt has effect on EF Core)

 This repository contains two methods that allow you to execute BulkInsert and BulkUpdate using MySql and EF6+.
 These are simples but functional functions.

 Entity Framework is a great tool when talking about a short pack of information but when we grow up on it, it's become slow and does not fulfill our goals anymore.